Spanish Seafood You Must Try (Awesome Tapas Ideas)

 BEST SHELLFISH AND SEAFOOD TAPAS DISHES

 Eating shellfish types of tapas can be really adventurous if you don’t know what you are ordering.
 And the truth is that in Barcelona the best marisquerías and seafood restaurants offer a large variety of Spanish seafood that you absolutely should try.

-But wait!
-Are you curious to know what’s the weirdest types of shellfish in Spain?
-Share this post to unveil it!
+AND BONUS!
+Are you curious to know what’s the weirdest types of tapas with shellfish in Spain?

 Would you ever have thought we ate them?
 Of course we don’t eat those that grow under boats, but the wild ones growing on the rocks of the Atlantic coast where the waves crash.
 Catching them is actually dangerous and you need to be licensed to do it, that’s why their price is similar to that of lobster (sometimes even higher).

 It is served boiled and you need to crack them to remove the skin and eat the inside, which has a delicate seawater flavor.
 In Spain they are called “percebes“.

 Need some inspiration?

 Our 100% FREE Barcelona Collection will give you everything you need to organize the trip of your lifetime to Barcelona.